Frequently Asked Questions

 OPENING DAY

-When participants and families arrive on campus, they should drive to the Park Avenue Garage, found at 151 Salisbury Street, Worcester, MA.
-There will be signage and staff to greet and guide participants through the check-in and move-in process.
-The process is designed so that participants can drive their vehicles in close proximately to the residence halls for convenience of moving all belongings into their room.
-Please note that we will have staff available to assist in escorting participants to their room with their belongings.
-Once all belongings are unloaded from the vehicle, the driver should park in the WPI Parking Garage, which is located at 151 Salisbury Street, Worcester, MA and then walk to the residence hall to reunite with the participant.
+When participants and families arrive on campus, they should drive to the WPI Parking Garage at 151 Salisbury Street, Worcester, MA.
+There we will have signage and staff to greet and guide participants through the check-in process.
+After checking in, participants have an opportunity to drive their vehicle within close proximity of their residence hall for convenience of moving all belongings into their room.
+We will have staff available to assist in escorting participants to their room with their belongings.
+Once all belongings are unloaded from the vehicle, the driver should park in the WPI Parking Garage, then walk to the residence hall to reunite with the participant.

-Opening day begins on Sunday with check-in and move-in into the residence halls followed by information sessions for both participants and families.
-Families will then depart from campus, which is when participants will continue with their schedule of ice breakers and games, a scavenger hunt, orientation, floor meeting, dinner, unpacking, and more.
-Opening day schedules will be listed here closer to program opening with specific time frames and additional information.
+Opening day begins at 9:30am with check-in and move-in at the residence hall followed by information sessions for both participants and families.
+Families will depart from campus around noon and participants will continue with their schedule of ice breakers and games.
+In the afternoon, students will participate in orientation, computer account setup, dinner, unpacking, a floor meeting, and more.
+Opening day schedules with specific time frames will be listed here no later than June 1.

 CLOSING DAY

-Closing day activities begin on Friday morning with the Minor Showcases, followed by Major Showcases, closing ceremony, slideshow, and move-out.
-Participants must return their room key at the check-out table in the lobby of the residence hall.
-Please note that the WPI Campus Bookstore will be open and is located on the entrance level of the Rubin Campus Center.
-Closing day schedules will be listed here closer to program opening with specific time frames and additional information.
+Closing day activities begin with a robotics competition at 8:30am, followed by both minor and major course showcases, a closing ceremony, and move-out.
+Before departing campus, students must return their room key to the check-out table in the lobby of the residence hall.
+The WPI Campus Bookstore will be open and is located on the entrance level of the Rubin Campus Center.
+Closing day schedules with specific time frames will be listed here no later than June 1.

 Campus Map